Aqualyd-Limited/sonarCal/docs/index.md

 The beam being calibrated is highlighted in orange in the results dialog box and the beam line on the polar plot can not be moved while calibrating.

+## Using the calibration results

+Sonarcal calculates a `calibration offset` for each calibrated beam.
+This is the value in dB that should be added to the TS or $S_v$ output from the sonar to get a calibrated result.

+Both Simrad raw files and sonar-netCDF4 files contain a transducer gain value that is used to convert raw data into TS and $S_v$.
+It is not always correct to just add the calibration offset to this gain value - it depends on how the relevant raw to TS and $S_v$ equations use the gain.
+For example, raw files use double the gain value, while the process for sonar-netCDF4 files depends on the type of conversion equation used (see Chapter 4 in the sonar-netCDF4 document for details).

 ## Sphere target strength

 Sonarcal requires you to enter calibration sphere target strength (TS) into the Configuration dialog box.
 Make sure to do this before you start using Sonarcal to collect data.